MarkoSulamagi/BubblyWaterInc/README.md

 ![alt text](Architecture.png)

 Architecture consist of 2 parts:
-- Meter readings processing (not developed)
+- Meter readings processing (not developed).
 The idea behind it was that the external service sends a message into ActiveMQ queue.
 The message consists meter reading data (see above).
 Apache Camel mediates messages and tells micro-services that there's a new message and how to process it.
 Small service (stateless, easily scalable) inserts the data into PostgreSQL
-- Dashboard application (developed)
+- Dashboard application (developed).
-On interface side, nginx is in front of React app and the REST API to make it scaleable.
+Nginx is in front to add scalability.
 REST API is a stateless Python 3 application running on Flask framework.
 ReactApp is handling frontend logic.

 ## Steps to run the application in development